nf-it/wefram/wefram/docs/source/ds/orm.rst

 one of the most used cases when fetching objects from the database - the **search**.

-To make this happened, we need to use :class:`~wefram.ds.orm.model.Meta` subclass (which is described in the :ref:`ds_models`.
+To make this happened, we need to use :class:`~wefram.ds.model.Meta` subclass (which is described in the :ref:`ds_models`.
 We will show a very short part of it here, just to make sense how to make some model searchable.
 And how to use that.

-The search for objects by textual term is done by calling the class method ``like`` or ``ilike`` for case sensetive and case insensetive, respectively, within corresponding fetching method, like :py:meth:`wefram.ds.orm.model.Model.all`
+The search for objects by textual term is done by calling the class method ``like`` or ``ilike`` for case sensetive and case insensetive, respectively, within corresponding fetching method, like :py:meth:`wefram.ds.model.Model.all`

 .. code-block:: python